Seattle Radiology School Options

 - About 10 miles from Seattle, Bellevue College offers numerous career training programs including certificates, associate's degrees, and bachelor's degrees in radiology, imaging, dosimetry, nuclear medicine, tomography, and ultrasound technology.

 - Tacoma Community College is located about 35 miles from Seattle and has 2-year programs that offer instruction in radiologic science and diagnostic medical sonography.

-- The University of Washington - Seattle Medical School's Department of Radiology offers post-graduate fellowships and residencies through the School of Medicine and is situated just 5 miles from downtown Seattle.
+- The University of Washington's Department of Radiology offers post-graduate fellowships and residencies through the School of Medicine and is situated just 5 miles from downtown Seattle.

 Associate in Arts in Radiologic Technology

 This 8-quarter radiology program typically begins in the summer.
 Topics of study include positioning patients for radiologic imaging, medical terminology, operation of radiology equipment and sectional anatomy.
 Upon graduating from this degree program, students are qualified to take the radiologic technology certification exam given by the American Registry of Radiologic Technologists.

 This 8-quarter associate's degree program involves a combination of clinical instruction and self-supported study.
 Coursework within this program includes principles of oncology, dose calculations, radiation therapy physics, treatment planning, and radiation biology.
 This radiology degree program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and prepares students for the radiation therapy certification exam.